adamaveray/blight/docs/Themes.md

 ## Templates

 The templates directory contains the templates that will be rendered into static pages.
+All templates must exist in the plugin for the site to generate correctly.

 Templates are written using [Twig](http://twig.sensiolabs.org), or alternatively can be written in regular PHP.
-All templates must exist in the plugin for the site to generate correctly.
+Twig templates end in `.tpl.html`, and PHP templates have the extension `.php`.

 The following variables are available to both PHP and Twig templates: